arunadevikaruppasamy/MICCAItutorial2020/index.md

-# Welcome to our tutorial page for MICCAI 2020 - October 4th
+# Welcome to our tutorial page for MICCAI 2020
+# October 4th 7am-11.30am PST / 16u-19.30u CET

 This tutorial is focused on an introduction to machine learning approaches for data fusion of imaging and non-imaging data for clinical decision support organized on behalf of the AMIA biomedical imaging informatics working group.
 * William Hsu - UCLA